AEW News: Chris Jericho Discusses Potential Retirement Plans

-Chris Jericho made a big impact on last week’s episode of All Elite Wrestling‘s Dynamite show, but it wasn’t for his in-ring performance.
+Chris Jericho made a big impact on last week’s episode of All Elite Wrestling‘s Dynamite, but it wasn’t for his in-ring performance.
 “Le Champion” joined Tony Schiavone at the commentary table to call the action throughout the show, and his performance was so well received by fans that they’d like to see him do more announcing in the future.

-Jericho also seems to be interested in becoming a commentary when he eventually hangs up his boots.
+Jericho also seems to be interested in becoming a commentator when he eventually hangs up his boots.
 Citing a Facebook live stream that he hosted this weekend, Wrestling Inc reports that Jericho said that he’s always enjoyed doing commentary, and while it’s difficult to pull off for an entire show, he’s interested in making it a more permanent gig down the line.

 Jericho also explained that he chose to fill in for Jim Ross and Excalibur because he wanted to have a “presence” on the show.
 The coronavirus has disrupted some of the company’s big plans for the veteran, including the Blood and Guts match between his Inner Circle faction and The Elite.
-“Le Champion” simply felt his talents could be put to use in a non-wrestling capacity.
+Jericho simply felt his talents could be put to use in a non-wrestling capacity.

 “I wanted to be on the show and provide a little energy, just in case.
 You know we are working in front of eight people, 10 people all strategically spaced apart of course.”